Register of the Hizb al-Ba'th al-'Arabi al-Ishtiraki in Iraq [Ba'th Party] Records

 Part of the Ba'th Arab Socialist Party Regional Command collection, these lists of students were created by the general security

-service of the Ba'th Party, which performed an annual accounting of the high school student population.
-The registers cover
+service (Al-Amn Al-Am) of the Ba'th Party, which performed an annual accounting of the high school student population.
+Boys

-all of the 18 Iraqi governates, with the bulk created in the years following the 1991 Gulf War.
-Boys are typically included
+Sulaymaniyah, and Wasit.
+The bulk of the registers were created in the years following the 1991 Gulf War.

 All of the names in this dataset have been redacted to protect the privacy of the students.